np6176a/weather-app/README.md

 ## Styling

 Styling for each component is done using React SCSS modules.
 This keeps the CSS clean and easy to read.
-I believe CSS module support was only added recently to CRA and it's one of their most useful additions for styling.
+Some cool UI style features include dynamic weather icons, day and night mode.

 ## Weather Information